 There is a new term floating around the healthcare world.
 Some doctors have been telling Medicare beneficiaries about something called SUPER Medicare.
 This is not anything new, It’s a nickname that some doctors are giving for Medicare Supplement Plan F and Plan G.

 SUPER Medicare is a nickname for Medicare Supplement Plan F and Plan G. It’s not a new plan.
 These health plans are required to have the same coverage and the only difference is the cost and company you select.

 So what makes these plans SUPER?
 Medigap plans have the most comprehensive coverage and fewer restrictions than other Supplemental Medicare plan options.

 The only difference is the cost and the company you select.
-With SUPER Medicare, you have the option to choose Medigap health coverage from a list of plans offered by the insurance company.
+With SUPER Medicare, you can choose Medigap health coverage from a list of plans the insurance company offers.

-It’s really important to understand the difference between these plans and other Supplemental Medicare health insurance options.
+Understanding the difference between these plans and other Supplemental Medicare health insurance options is important.
 Medicare Supplement plans work with Original Medicare to pay all or most of your Medicare cost-share.
 Items such as copay, coinsurance, and deductibles.

 One of the things that people look at is the coverage that these plans provide.
 Some plan letters will provide more coverage than others.